E-Scores for (In)Correctness Assessment of Generative Model Outputs: INTRODUCTION

 \section{INTRODUCTION}

 Generative models, large language models (LLMs) in particular, have gained widespread popularity, with millions of users around the world \citep{openai2024gpt4,openai2024gpt4o,openai2024openaio1,gemini2025gemini2.5}.
-However, they are susceptible to generating incorrect outputs, or \emph{hallucinations} \citep{huang2025survey}, requiring caution in their use.
-Indeed, in the example illustrated in \cref{fig:example} of using an LLM for a math problem, 3 of the 5 steps/sub-responses generated by the LLM are incorrect.
-Since correctness labels are unknown at test time, we need a mechanism to assess the (in)correctness of the generated responses.
+However, they are susceptible to generating incorrect outputs, or \emph{hallucinations} \citep{huang2025survey}, requiring caution in their use. \cref{fig:example} illustrates an example where an LLM's response contains incorrect steps or sub-responses.
+Since such correctness labels are unknown at test time, we need a mechanism to assess the (in)correctness of the generated responses.

 A recent line of work aims to provide statistical guarantees for such LLM responses \citep{mohri2024language,cherian2024large,rubintoles2025conformal}.
 These methods rely on \emph{p-value} based conformal prediction \citep{shafer2008tutorial,vovk2022algorithmic} to filter the response set such that the probability of including an incorrect response, or error, is capped at a user-defined tolerance level $\alpha$.
-Implicitly, this is done by computing a p-value based score for each response, or \emph{p-score}; then, the filtered response set is obtained by simply thresholding the p-scores $\leq \alpha$.
+Implicitly, this is done by computing a p-value based score for each response, or \emph{p-score}; then, the filtered response set is obtained simply by thresholding the p-scores $\leq \alpha$.
 Importantly, $\alpha$ must be chosen independently of the data.
 This begs the question: \emph{what if we want a data-dependent $\alpha$?}

-Let us revisit the example in \cref{fig:example}, and imagine the scores to be the p-scores in question.
+Recall the example in \cref{fig:example}, and imagine that the scores there are the p-scores in question.
 If the user pre-sets $\alpha = 0.1$, the responses are filtered for p-scores $\leq 0.1$, resulting in the first two sub-responses.
-However, the p-scores of the filtered set are $\leq 0.01$; in fact, the user would have obtained the same filtered set if they had pre-set $\alpha = 0.01$ instead.
+However, the user would have obtained the same first two sub-responses if they had pre-set $\alpha = 0.01$ instead.
 Since a tolerance level of $0.01$ conveys a much higher assurance in the responses compared to $0.1$, the user would want to update $\alpha = 0.1 \rightarrow 0.01$.
-This necessitates a tolerance level $\alpha$ that is data-dependent, called \emph{post-hoc $\alpha$}.
+This necessitates a data-dependent $\alpha$, also called a \emph{post-hoc $\alpha$}.
 Unfortunately, even though such post-hoc $\alpha$'s are commonly used in practice, the guarantees for p-score based methods are invalidated.
-This is due to the susceptibility of p-values, and hence p-scores, to \emph{p-hacking} \citep{carney2016my}.
+This is due to the susceptibility of p-values, and hence of p-scores, to \emph{p-hacking} \citep{carney2016position}.